KratosMultiphysics/Kratos/applications/trilinos_application/README.md

 ## Trilinos Application

-This application contains the wrappers for different components of [Trilinos project](https://trilinos.org/).
-Kratos use of trilinos is oriented parallel solvers and mainly uses two of trilinos components.
+### Distributed matrices and linear solvers

-Trilinos application provide wrappers for the following functionalities
+Kratos Multiphysics uses several components of the [Trilinos project](https://trilinos.org/) for its MPI capabilities.
+The most relevant of these are the __distributed-memory matrix and vector classes__ from the Epetra module and the __linear solvers__ provided by the AztecOO, Amesos and ML packages.
+In addition, it also contains the MPI version of the AMGCL solver.

-#### Solvers
+#### Main solver classes
 - TrilinosLinearSolver
 - AztecSolver
 - AmesosSolver
 - MultiLevelSolver
 - AMGCL Mpi-based Solver

-### Kratos Interface Extension
+### Kratos interface extension

-Trilinos in Kratos extends the normal kratos interface to be used with trilinos backend.
-Hance it provide its own version of common Kratos ( and application ) interface elements:
+The Trilinos application also provides __MPI versions of most of the core classes of Kratos__, adapted to work with Epetra distributed matrices where necessary.
+Hence it provide its own version of the following Kratos (and application) interface elements:

 #### Builder and solvers
 - TrilinosResidualBasedBuilderAndSolver